bneblik/eat-it-frontend/README.md

 ### Demo

-The application is deployed to heroku.
+The application is deployed to Heroku.
 You can see it here: [https://app-eat-it.herokuapp.com](https://app-eat-it.herokuapp.com)

 ### `yarn start`